MadeByMike/supermaya/site/posts/user-generated-content.md

 If you want to add any kind of rich features to a static site and want to retain control of the platform, and ownership of data, Keystone is a good choice.
 It's open source and highly flexible in ways that third-party services can't provide.

-To help add user generated content static sites I built the [Keystone JAMstack Plus starter kit](https://github.com/MadeByMike/keystone-jamstack-plus) for Keystone that ties in with Sypermaya.
+To help add user generated content to static sites I built the [Keystone JAMstack Plus starter kit](https://github.com/MadeByMike/keystone-jamstack-plus) for Keystone that ties in with Supermaya.
 It allows you to skip a lot of the overhead of deploying and hosting a CMS like WordPress or attempting to unify many different APIs in a build process.
 Keystone's package based architecture means you can build tiny streamlined CMS and API designed specifically for your content.

 Don't need rich features?
-Although Sypermaya has ties into Keystone it absolutely stands on it's own as a great static site template.
+Although Supermaya has ties into Keystone it absolutely stands on it's own as a great static site template.
 It was not created for Keystone but it was created to make it a little easier to go beyond purely static content if you need.

 If you've already deployed Supermaya you will need to add a `KEYSTONE_API` environmental variable to your front-end.